PostHog/posthog.com/contents/product-engineers/customer-retention-metrics.md

 * The number of customers at the start of your timeframe (let’s call this S)
 * The number of customers at the end of your timeframe (E)
-* The number of new customers added during the timeframe (A)
+* The number of new customers added during the timeframe (N)

-You can then calculate your customer retention rate by doing a simple sum: `((E − A) ÷ S) x 100`.
+You can then calculate your customer retention rate by doing a simple sum: `((E − N) ÷ S) x 100`.

-So, if you start a month with 1,000 customers (S), end it with 1,300 (E), and add 500 new customers (A), then you'd end up with `((1,300 − 500) /1,000) x 100`, which equals 80% retention.
+So, if you start a month with 1,000 customers (S), end it with 1,300 (E), and add 500 new customers (N), then you'd end up with `((1,300 − 500) /1,000) x 100`, which equals 80% retention.
 Your churn rate is just the inverse, 20%.

 If this sounds a bit too manual, product analytics tool like [PostHog](/product-analytics) to analyze retention using cohort retention tables.